-Here are some fun ideas for fun summer events and activities to promote sun safety.
+Here are some fun ideas for summer events and activities that also promote sun safety.

 It is strongly recommended that all pupils are shown the Sun Ready Challenge assembly presentation before doing these activities so that they understand the basics of sun safety.

-- Use The Sun Ready Challenge app: The new Sun Ready Challenge app is a fun and active way for pupils to learn about sun safety.
-Free to download and easy to use, the app features augmented reality characters, video and interactive challenges to bring the learning to life.
+- Use the Sun Ready Challenge app: The new Sun Ready Challenge app is a fun and active way for pupils to learn about sun safety.
+Free to download and easy to use, the app features augmented reality characters, educational videos and interactive challenges to bring the learning to life.

-- Build a giant, shady den out on the school field and have the party in there.
-One way to do this is to make a simple framework of long canes.
-The canes are pushed into the ground and joined with twists of soft garden wire (plastic covered).
-When a large framework is complete, it can be covered in sheets which are pegged to the canes.
+- Build a giant, shady den out on the school field.
+Use it to host a party or other fun event.
+One way to make this is by constructing a simple framework of long canes.
+By pushing canes into the ground and joining them with twists of soft garden wire (plastic covered), you can make a frame over which blankets or sheets can be draped.
 Remember to leave plenty of ventilation.
-This makes a wonderful giant den which can hold a whole class!
-Display your sun safety work in the den, and invite parents and other pupils to view it.
+This will make a giant den that can hold a whole class!
+Display your sun safety work in the den and invite parents and other pupils to view it.

-- Hold a massive, whole school picnic.
-Aim for the school field but use the hall if the weather plays spoilsport.
-This can be combined with other ideas, such as a prize for the best hat, sun-themed food, dressing up, etc.
+- Hold a massive picnic for the whole school.
+Use the school field or, if the weather isn’t so good, the school hall.
+The picnic can be combined with other ideas, such as a prize for the best hat, sun-themed food, dressing up, or anything else you can think of!

-- Hold a competition for children to design a cool school summer hat, which can then be made by a company and sold to parents for pupils to wear.
-Use the KS1 or KS2 Design a hat worksheet templates provided.
+- Hold a competition.
+Ask children to design a cool school summer hat, which can then be made by a company and sold to parents for pupils to wear.
+Or check out the Soltan Sun Ready website for updates about nation-wide competition.

 - Have a costume party centred around sun safety.
 Prizes for best costumes can be awarded for each age group taking part.